Hugo-L3174/HelpUpController/README.md

        1. [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/tutorials/introduction/installation-guide.html)
        2. [stabiliplus](https://gite.lirmm.fr/mc-controllers/stabiliplus) The balance polytope computation library
        3. eigen-quadprog and sch-core
-       4. [gram_savitzky_golay](https://github.com/arntanguy/gram_savitzky_golay) a filtering library to get velocity and acceleration from position.
+       4. [gram_savitzky_golay](https://github.com/arntanguy/gram_savitzky_golay) a filtering and derivation library.
+The branch used is topic/sva.

   * Install the robot models and their module in mc_rtc:
        1. [human_description](https://gite.lirmm.fr/hlefevre/human_description) is the human model to download in your catkin data workspace.